Signal-Fire/client/docs/README.md

 > npm i @signal-fire/client [--save]
 ```

-The Client has been designed to be used with [browserify](http://browserify.org).

 ## Connecting to the Server

 > We assume here the server is running [Signal Fire Server](https://github.com/Signal-Fire/server).